kangminsukdotcom/blog/content/blog/thejustice.md

 Fifteen years ago, when my father was sent to prison for stock manipulation, I thought my life would forever be in shambles.
 I was in high school, and the adults said he would be released when I graduated from college.

 I put the release date on my countdown app and watched the number decrease by the second.
-I overheard adults saying maybe he will be paroled for good behavior.
-For the first two years, I felt like my country was spying on me as if my bahavior is counted in to decide Dad’s parole.
+I overheard adults saying he could be paroled for good behavior.
+For the first two years, I felt like my country was spying on me as if my bahavior was counted in to decide Dad’s parole.
 I lived with a default setting of sadness and regret.

 Mom said the trial was heavily influenced by the media's portrayal of my father.
 “Never listen to what other people talk about your father,” she said.
 Although I felt my mom’s frustration, I didn’t—and still don’t—think my father was innocent.
 Yes, he was following orders from the chaebols, but he still let hundreds of people lose their fortunes.
 He may say he did it for the family, but his excuse didn’t matter at the trial.